jauerb/CPPN_Trimesh/README.txt

 and

-Auerbach, Joshua E., and Joshua C. Bongard.
-"Environmental influence on the evolution of morphological complexity in machines."
-In Review, 2013
+Auerbach, Joshua E., and Josh C. Bongard.
+"Environmental Influence on the Evolution of Morphological Complexity in Machines."
+PLoS computational biology 10.1 (2014): e1003399.

 An example of running one of these experiments is included in the script example.sh